What is the best strategy for controlling dandelions in late July?

 Study for the Pennsylvania State Extension Cool-Season Turfgrass Pest Management Test.
 Enhance your skills with flashcards and multiple choice questions featuring hints and explanations.
 Get ready to ace your exam!

-Using a postemergence herbicide is the best strategy for controlling dandelions in late July because this timing aligns with the growth cycle of the plant.
-Dandelions are typically active during this period, making them vulnerable to herbicides that target established weeds.
-These postemergence herbicides are designed to be applied directly to the foliage of the weeds, allowing for absorption and effective control of the dandelion population.
+Using a postemergence herbicide is the most effective strategy for controlling dandelions in late July because this timing coincides with the general growth cycle of dandelions.
+At this point in the season, dandelions are mature and have already established themselves as broadleaf weeds.
+Postemergence herbicides target these actively growing plants, allowing for effective absorption and action against the existing dandelion population.

 Subscribe